 Understanding the process of designing artifacts is the theme in philosophy of technology that most directly touches on the interests of engineering practice.
 This is hardly true for another issue of central concern to analytic philosophy of technology, which is the status and the character of artifacts.
 This is perhaps not unlike the situation in the philosophy of science, where working scientists seem also to be much less interested in investigating the status and character of models and theories than philosophers are.

 Artifacts are man-made objects: they have an author (see Hilpinen 1992 and Hilpinen’s article artifact in this encyclopedia).
-The artifacts that are of relevance to technology are, in particular, made to serve a purpose.
-This excludes, within the set of all man-made objects, on the one hand byproducts and waste products and on the other hand works of art.
+The artifacts that are of relevance to technology are, additionally, made to serve a purpose.
+This excludes, within the set of all man-made objects, byproducts and waste products and equally, though controversially, works of art.
 Byproducts and waste products result from an intentional act to make something but just not precisely, although the author at work may be well aware of their creation.
 Works of art result from an intention directed at their creation (although in exceptional cases of conceptual art, this directedness may involve many intermediate steps) but it is contested whether artists include in their intentions concerning their work an intention that the work serves some purpose.
+Nevertheless, most philosophers of technology who discuss the metaphysics of artifacts exclude artworks from their analyses.
 A further discussion of this aspect belongs to the philosophy of art.
-An interesting general account has been presented by Dipert (1993).
+An interesting general account which does not do so has been presented by Dipert (1993).

 Technical artifacts, then, are made to serve some purpose, generally to be used for something or to act as a component in a larger artifact, which in its turn is either something to be used or again a component.
 Whether end product or component, an artifact is ‘for something’, and what it is for is called the artifact’s function.
 Several researchers have emphasized that an adequate description of artifacts must refer both to their status as tangible physical objects and to the intentions of the people engaged with them.
 Kroes and Meijers (2006) have dubbed this view “the dual nature of technical artifacts”; its most mature formulation is Kroes 2012.
 They suggest that the two aspects are ‘tied up’, so to speak, in the notion of artifact function.
 This gives rise to several problems.
 One, which will be passed over quickly because little philosophical work seems to have been done concerning it, is that structure and function mutually constrain each other, but the constraining is only partial.
 It is unclear whether a general account of this relation is possible and what problems need to be solved to arrive there.
 There may be interesting connections with the issue of multiple realizability in the philosophy of mind and with accounts of reduction in science; an example where this is explored is Mahner and Bunge 2001.

 It is equally problematic whether a unified account of the notion of function as such is possible, but this issue has received considerably more philosophical attention.
 The notion of function is of paramount importance for characterizing artifacts, but the notion is used much more widely.
 The notion of an artifact’s function seems to refer necessarily to human intentions.
 Function is also a key concept in biology, however, where no intentionality plays a role, and it is a key concept in cognitive science and the philosophy of mind, where it is crucial in grounding intentionality in non-intentional, structural and physical properties.
 Up till now there is no accepted general account of function that covers both the intentionality-based notion of artifact function and the non-intentional notion of biological function—not to speak of other areas where the concept plays a role, such as the social sciences.
-The most comprehensive theory, that has the ambition to account for the biological notion, cognitive notion and the intentional notion, is Ruth Millikan’s 1984; for criticisms and replies, see B. Preston 1998, 2003; Millikan 1999; Vermaas & Houkes 2003; and Houkes & Vermaas 2010.
-The collection of essays edited by Ariew, Cummins and Perlman (2002) presents a recent introduction to the general topic of defining the notion of function in general, although the emphasis is, as is generally the case in the literature on function, on biological functions.
+The most comprehensive theory, that has the ambition to account for the biological notion, cognitive notion and the intentional notion, is Ruth Millikan’s 1984; for criticisms and replies, see Preston 1998, 2003; Millikan 1999; Vermaas & Houkes 2003; and Houkes & Vermaas 2010.
+The collection of essays edited by Ariew, Cummins and Perlman (2002) presents an introduction to the topic of characterizing the notion of function, although the emphasis is on biological functions.
+This emphasis remains very strong in the literature, as can be judged from the most recent critical overview (Garson 2016), which explicitly refrains from discussing artifact functions.

 Against the view that, at least in the case of artifacts, the notion of function refers necessarily to intentionality, it could be argued that in discussing the functions of the components of a larger device, and the interrelations between these functions, the intentional ‘side’ of these functions is of secondary importance only.
 This, however, would be to ignore the possibility of the malfunctioning of such components.
 This notion seems to be definable only in terms of a mismatch between actual behavior and intended behavior.
 The notion of malfunction also sharpens an ambiguity in the general reference to intentions when characterizing technical artifacts.
 These artifacts usually engage many people, and the intentions of these people may not all pull in the same direction.
 A major distinction can be drawn between the intentions of the actual user of an artifact for a particular purpose and the intentions of the artifact’s designer.
 Since an artifact may be used for a purpose different from the one for which its designer intended it to be used, and since people may also use natural objects for some purpose or other, one is invited to allow that artifacts can have multiple functions, or to enforce a hierarchy among all relevant intentions in determining the function of an artifact, or to introduce a classification of functions in terms of the sorts of determining intentions.
 In the latter case, which is a sort of middle way between the two other options, one commonly distinguishes between the proper function of an artifact as the one intended by its designer and the accidental function of the artifact as the one given to it by some user on private considerations.
 Accidental use can become so common, however, that the original function drops out of memory.